7–12 Jul 2024

 enter image description here

 If, as many believe will be the case, we are to have a theory of quantum gravity, then one primary question is: what is the structure of a "quantum spacetime"? i.e. what does spacetime look like at microscopic scales near the Planck scale and what would a gravitational path integral yield, in such a theory of quantum gravity?
-Causal set theory and causal dynamical triangulations are two approaches to quantum gravity that embrace these questions in a nonperturbative and causal manner.
+Causal set theory is an approach to quantum gravity that embraces these questions in a nonperturbative and causal manner.
 In causal set theory the underlying structure of a macroscopic continuum spacetime is proposed to be a fundamentally discrete spacetime with nothing in between the elements and with causal relations between some of the elements.
-In causal dynamical triangulations, spacetime emerges from path integrals over geometries composed of flat simplices causally glued together, where the sizes of these simplices are ultimately taken to zero.

-This session will present a status report of these approaches as well as discuss recent advances in them in the areas of cosmology, quantum field theory, dynamics and the emergence of spacetime.
+This session will present a status report of causal set theory as well as discuss recent advances in the areas of cosmology, quantum field theory, dynamics and the emergence of spacetime.

 • Quantum gravity phenomenology